EOSChronicleProject/chronicle-consumer-npm/README.md

 The `start()` method creates a websocket server that should listen on the specified TCP port.

+## `stop()`

+This method closes the websocket server.

 ## `async requestBlocks(start, end)`

-The method is only applicable to interactive mode, and it requests a range of blocks from Chronicle. the process does not need to wait for full delivery of block data, and multiple ranges can be requested in a row.
+The method is only applicable to interactive mode, and it requests a range of blocks from Chronicle.
+The process does not need to wait for full delivery of block data, and multiple ranges can be requested in a row.

 ## Events

-All events are emitted synhronously, in order to guarantee the exactly the same order of execution as transactions are executed on the blockchain.
+In synchronous mode, all events are emitted sequentially, in order to guarantee the exactly the same order of execution as transactions are executed on the blockchain.

+In asynchronous mode, the order of execution cannot be guaranteed, so the program should take into account that transactions and table deltas will be mixed up between the blocks and within each block.
+Also `blockCompleted` event, although emitted, does not have any sense in asynchronous mode.

 It is important to understand the workflow: the consumer process acknowledges block numbers to Chronicle, and it must acknowledge only the blocks that have been properly processed.
 If the data is written to a database, all data needs to be committed prior to sending the acknowledgement.

-The application may fire up asynchronous processing of events as they get emitted, for better efficiency.
-In this case, it must make sure to process the 'ackBlock' event and commit all data to nonvolatile memory prior to returning from the event handler.

 It is also important to understand forks in EOSIO blockchains: due to geographical distance and network conditions, the handover between